cyrus2281/gitBranchTool/README.md

 In your pull request, please include a description of the changes you made and why you made them, and update the [CHANGE_LOGS.md](./CHANGE_LOGS.md), [VERSIONS.md](./VERSIONS.md), and [README.md](./README.md) (to contributors section) files accordingly.

 For versioning
-- Patch version: Bug fixes, support for new OS, etc.
+- Patch version: Bug fixes, performance improvements, etc.
 - Minor version: New features, new commands.
 - Major version: Major breaking changes, change of interface, backward incompatible changes